 Even without that, there’s plenty of variety in the way the regular hatchback looks.
-Zetec models appear smart but unassuming, Vignale models get a fancy chrome grille and ST-Line models have a sporty makeover, with sporty bumpers and a little spoiler on the boot.
-If you want your Fiesta to look as cool as possible, then get the three-door version, but go for the five-door if you need to regularly use the back seats.
+In Zetec guise, the Ford Fiesta looks smart but unassuming, Vignale models get a fancy chrome grille and ST-Line versions have a sporty makeover, with more aggressive bumpers and a little spoiler on the boot.
+If you want your Ford Fiesta to look as cool as possible, then get the three-door version, but go for the five-door if you need to regularly use the back seats.

-Inside, things don’t look quite as trendy, and if you want a small car that feels properly funky then the Citroen C3 is a better bet.
-But, on the plus side, the Fiesta’s dashboard is covered in soft-touch plastics that feel way more expensive than the rock-hard materials you’ll find in a SEAT Ibiza, and the Ford’s top-spec eight-inch colour infotainment system is really bright and sharp.
+The Ford Fiesta’s interior doesn’t look quite as trendy – if you want a small car that feels properly funky then the Citroen C3 is a better bet.
+But, on the plus side, the Ford Fiesta’s dashboard is covered in soft-touch plastics that feel way more expensive than the rock-hard materials you’ll find in a SEAT Ibiza, and the Ford’s top-spec eight-inch colour infotainment system is really bright and sharp.
 However, its menus are a bit fiddly to navigate – unlike the system in the VW Polo.

 What you might not expect from such a relatively inexpensive small car is the Bang & Olufsen sound system, which is a fairly cheap option on much of the range.
 It sounds far better than the stereo in any other car of this size and price, and it’s worth buying if you like your tunes and like them loud.

-Things are pretty rosy for anyone in the front seats, but you won’t be blown away by the amount of space your rear passengers get.
-In fact, the back seats are fairly cramped even in five-door models and the VW Polo and SEAT Ibiza are much better bets if you’re going to carry passengers regularly.
+Things are pretty rosy for anyone in the front seats, but you won’t be blown away by the Ford Fiesta’s back-seat practicality.
+In fact, the rear seats are fairly cramped, even in five-door models, and the VW Polo and SEAT Ibiza are much better bets if you’re going to carry passengers regularly.

 The Fiesta is a lot of fun to drive for a small car – but you certainly won’t be smiling so hard if you’re asked to sit in the back seats

-What the Fiesta lacks in practicality it more than makes up for with the way it drives.
-This is one of the most fun small cars to drive, thanks to its accurate steering and heaps of grip.
+What the Ford Fiesta lacks in practicality it more than makes up for with the way it drives.
+The Ford Fiesta’s one of the most fun small cars to drive, thanks to its accurate steering and heaps of grip.
 It’s safe, too, though, and has lots of optional kit including adaptive cruise control to help keep you a set distance from the car in front without touching the pedals.